 I frowned at him.
 Maybe I’d misheard over the engine noise.
 “Since you were twelve?”

 He nodded.
-“I overheard him on a phone call and realized what a manipulative bastard he really was.
-After that point, I never fully trusted him again.”
+“I eavesdropped on one of his phone calls to an enforcer and realized what a manipulative bastard he really was.
+After that, I never fully trusted him again.”

 Okay then.
 “I meant how long have you suspected his involvement in what’s going on at Magnolia Hills?”